 If your spouse has a low credit score

 Most insurance companies and states use your credit score as one of the determining factors for your premium.
 Just like having a poor driving record, having a low credit score can negatively impact your premium significantly.
 If your spouse has worse credit than you, make sure you are the only named insured on the policy.
 This way, only your credit report is used in your premium.

-If you drive a Toyota Corolla but your significant other drives a Lamborghini, you should expect a significant difference in your premiums.
+If you drive a Toyota but your significant other drives a Tesla, you should expect a significant difference in your premiums.
 Your insurer has to soften the risk of insuring such a high-value car by charging a high premium.
-If you’re worried about footing the bill for their fancy and expensive car, think about getting your own policy.
+If you’re worried about footing the bill for their fancy and expensive car, consider getting your own policy.

-This isn’t advice specific to newlyweds but is helpful nonetheless.
 Unlike your home, your car loses value over time.
-Meaning, the collision and comprehensive coverage you once had for your 2005 Toyota Corolla might no longer be necessary.
+The collision and comprehensive coverage you once carried on your 2005 Corolla might no longer be necessary.
 High levels of coverage — while not required by state law — are designed to replace or repair your vehicle if it's damaged after a covered claim.

-Considering collision and comprehensive aren’t required by law and are expensive, the general rule of thumb in the insurance world is if your vehicle's value is less than $4,000, you should consider dropping them.
+Considering collision and comprehensive coverages aren’t required by law — and can be expensive — the general rule of thumb in the insurance world is if your vehicle is worth less than $4,000, consider dropping these coverages.